 - blood clots in the lung, or pulmonary embolism

 The anesthetic from the surgery also carries its own risks.

 The actual pneumectomy process involves making an incision in the side of the body to remove the affected lung.

 The space left after removing the lung will fill with air.
 During recovery, a person may feel temporary abdominal pain or pressure as this air shifts and assimilates into the body.
 Over time, the other lung will expand a bit to take up some of this space.
 The space left will naturally fill with fluid.

 After a successful surgery, a person will still take a while to recover.
-Full recovery without complications may take weeks or even months.
+Full recovery without complications may take

 While recovering and even after, the person will need to be aware of their limitations and may have to reduce their activity levels significantly.